laboon/cs0401/labs/lab07/Lab07.md

 For counting the number of times a resize occurred, perhaps a local variable is not the easiest way to keep track of the modifications?

-Remember that array variables are references to the actual array in memory.
+Remember that array variables are references to the actual array in memory, and what this means when passing in references as an argument to a method.

 You may want use this method for displaying the array, as well as for debugging: